realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 }
 ```

 We will store the user's information in the `state` of `App`.
-If user don't have a character name, we will show `Display` componment, otherwise, we will show `InitCharacter` componment.
+If the user doesn't have a character name, we will show `Display` component, otherwise, we will show `InitCharacter` component.

 You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part6/firstgame-frontend/src/containers) for the code of `containers`.

-### Componments
+### Components

-Create a `componment` folder in `src`.
-We will put all re-useble componments here.
+Create a `component` folder in `src`.
+We will put all re-useable components here.

 #### InitCharacter